-Quarterly Investment Commentary July, 2017Submitted by Harvest Asset Group, LLC. on August 17th, 2017
+Quarterly Investment Commentary July, 2017Submitted by Harvest Asset Group - Fee-Only Financial Planner on August 17th, 2017

 The second quarter of 2017 was characterized by strong, but shifting, market performance in a backdrop of continued moderate but steady economic growth.